kaimast/geni-lib3/docs/source/intro/centos7.rst

 Install Dependencies
 ====================

-These instructions install most dependencies using yum - it is also possible to install the Python packages using pip if you prefer.
+These instructions install dependencies using yum - it is also possible to install the Python packages using pip if you prefer.

 The dependencies rely on EPEL (https://fedoraproject.org/wiki/EPEL), so